 I’m so thankful that many years ago when my own parents were making education choices for their children, they decided to opt into the French immersion program of the public school system.
 We were fortunate to have begun our education in French, and I stayed in the program from kindergarten through my high school years.
-Upon graduation, I was considered fully bilingual which proved an invaluable asset when I later enter the workforce in Ottawa as a registered nurse in an officially bilingual hospital.
+Upon graduation, I was considered fully bilingual which proved an invaluable asset when I later enter the workforce as a registered nurse in an officially bilingual hospital.

 Fast forward several more years, and I am now a stay-at-home, homeschooling mama in a fairly unilingual area.
 My own French has become rusty from lack of use, and homeschooling resources, opportunities, and support for French language learning are hard to come by.
 Still, I really want at least some of the opportunities for my children that I had myself.
 Since I’m always up for exploring French learning resources, I was happy to give Middlebury Interactive Languages‘ Elementary French 1 (Grades 3-5) a try in our homeschool.

-Our French language learning efforts over the last several years have been quite varied, and we have used a little bit of everything, including library books & videos, homeschool co-op lessons with a French teacher, book based homeschool curriculum, and apps, with varying amounts of success.
+Our French language learning efforts over the last several years have been quite varied, and we have used a little bit of everything, including library books & videos, homeschool co-op lessons with a French teacher, book-based homeschool curriculum, and apps, with varying amounts of success.
 Anything with a screen involved has proved to be very popular with my children, and as expected, Middlebury received a warm welcome!

-The course is divided into 16 themed units, each of which is introduced by a story which originates from various French speaking cultures.
+The course is divided into 16 themed units, each of which is introduced by a story which originates from various French-speaking cultures.
 The lessons also contain games, activities and songs which allow the student to interact with the language.